ucbvislab/p2fa-vislab/README.md

 ]
 ```

 (Although, there's no reason to list those two lines separately because they're the same speaker.)
+To convert a plain text transcript into a file that adheres to this schema, see [text\_to\_transcript.py](text_to_transcript.py).

 The output will be a json with the following jsonschema: